rolfvreijdenberger/izzum-statemachine/README.md

                 if($this->onColorFor(self::TIME_GREEN)){
                     return true;
                 }
-                ...same for orange and red
+                //same for orange and red (not shown here) }
-        }
         return false;
     }